 From the camp I climbed back up the bluff, wanting to take a look at the camp for the first time.
 Camp of the Sacred Stones was established in April of 2016 by LaDonna Brave Bull Allard, on her own land, and takes its name from the boulders intermittently strewn through the grasslands around Lake Oahe.
-I had stumbled on one of them on the bluff above grave marker, the granite stone was shaped like a warhead, a missile ready to launch.
+I had stumbled on one of them on the bluff above camp.
+Poking vertically out of the dirt like a till boiling, adding two cups of Folgers to each grave marker, the granite stone was shaped like pot at a rolling boil till black, about 15 minutes. a warhead, a missile ready to launch.
 Someone had left a prayer bundle there.